Note: The Stephenson Fund applications are now closed.

 The objectives of the fund are to:

-The next funding round will open in August 2020.
+The last round of funding closed in December 2019.
+The next funding round will likely open in August 2020.

 To submit an invoice, you can either use our invoice template or use your own invoice.